-The time frame for concluding our formal Appeal Decision may only be extended by written request to the Member.
-If the Member does not agree to an extension, the Appeal will move forward to be completed by end of the original time frame.
-Any agreement to extend the Appeal Decision shall be documented in writing.
+If there will be a delay in concluding the Appeal process in the designated time, the Member will be sent a letter requesting an extension of time during the original time frame for a decision.
+If the Member does not agree to this extension, the Appeal will move forward to be completed by end of the original time frame.
+Any agreement to extend the Appeal decision shall be documented in writing.